gecio/gecio.github.io/docs/_gks/k8sapplications/runningapplications/index.en.md

 ```

 The external IP `185.116.245.169` from this example is now reachable from the
-public internet and shows the nginx default page.
+public internet and shows the NGINX default page.

 ## Cleanup

-It's easy to clean up an application you don't want to run anymore.
+It's easy to clean up an application you do not want to run anymore.

 ```bash
 kubectl delete -f service.yaml